SreehariRamMohan/Peargauge/README.md

 - Mongo DB  : database
 - Recharts : React driven charting library
 - QR Code API : http://goqr.me/api/
+- date-fns : lightweight date formatting library

+Photo/Media Credits
+- Credits to Icons8 for a few of the icons on the home page
+- Flower photo on homepage by Katie Drazdauskaite from Unsplash

 Run backend with python server.py